 Cellulite?
 Just the mere mention of the word can make many women shiver.
 Looking in the mirror and seeing cellulite developing on your own body though can be nothing short of traumatic!!

 If you’re suffering from cellulite right now (which is highly likely since you’re here looking for natural and home remedies for cellulite) then you’ll know what we’re talking about.
-Fortunately, you can get rid of cellulite quite easily (and for good) with the natural cures we are about to list.
-And you don’t need to spend a fortune either!
+Fortunately, you can get rid of cellulite quite easily (and for good) with the natural treatments we are about to list.
+And you don’t need to spend a fortune either.
 You do, however, need to invest a certain amount of time, money and effort if you want real results.
 The ultimate reward of being able to finally wear that short skirt or bikini (and actually feel comfortable showing off your body instead of covering it up) will certainly make it all worthwhile though.

 It’s estimated that around 85% of women suffer from cellulite, and in the over 30’s group, it’s up around 95%.
 Of the women who do suffer from cellulite, it would be safe to say that 100% of them hate it with a passion!
 This problem also affects women of every shape and size too, which lays to rest the mistaken belief that you must be overweight or “fat” to have cellulite.
 The most prone areas of the body are the thighs, back of the legs, hips, buttocks and stomach.

 Cellulite is made up of free-floating fat cells that lie just beneath the skins surface (these lumpy little fatty deposits look just like cottage cheese or cheesecake dimples).
-The “cellulite dimples” start to become really noticeable when the connective tissues that hold the skin and muscle together develop a thick layer of this fat between them.
+These “cellulite dimples” start to become really noticeable when the connective tissues that hold the skin and muscle together develop a thick layer of fat between them.
 As this “free floating” fat accumulates and expands in size, it pushes up against the skin, which gives the lumpy appearance and dimpling effect.
 Hormonal changes and a build-up of toxins and chemicals in the body, particularly in the fat cells, are the two most common causes of this condition.
 Here are some others…

 Billions of dollars are spent each year by women on cellulite reduction.
 Costs can range anywhere from $20-$30 for a cellulite reduction cream, to around $5,000-$7,000 for the latest treatments such as Cellulaze and PelleFirm.
 There’s also the plastic surgery option of liposuction if you have more money than you know what to do with!
 But the fact is, spending a fortune on the latest medi-spa treatment, laser treatment, exfoliated massage or firming product is a just a waste of your hard earned money.
 Although you may notice an improvement (sometimes) it’s usually only minimal and doesn’t last very long (which many women fail to realize beforehand).
 You also need to continue to have regular treatments all year round, which further empties your bank account whilst filling up your beauticians or surgeons.